vuestorefront/vue-storefront/docs/guide/general/introduction.md

 We mean by
  - __headless__ : Your e-commerce platform as a whole system can be built on top of a set of different technologies.
 No mandatory combination for the platform is required.
 Manifestation of _low coupling and high cohesion_ is here and will stay with us until the end.
  - __e-commerce__ : Essentially _Vue Storefront_ was born as the e-commerce framework.
 By the nature of headless and microservice, however, you might connect it to whatever you set it to, say, a helper service for ERP, or versatile search features for PIM, and portable checkout for 3rd party payment kiosk, and so on.
+Limit is your imagination.
  - __frontend__ : When it's _headless_, The framework should be either _frontend_ or _backend_, and _Vue Storefront_ is undoubtedly _frontend_ as the name suggests.
 The _frontend_ deals with everything related to process of facing customers and handling them gracefully; From displaying products they want to buy without delay, to receiving orders in seamless checkout without any hiccup.
  - __framework__ : Even though _Vue Storefront_ is a set of atomic features, they should be guided as one by the conductor.
 We do so by gluing them through _interfaces_ and _factories_.
 We will dig this further later, but one thing to take away, they are quite flexible glues.